Text by James Bow.

 Little-used scissors crossovers at King, College (officially known as Gerrard crossover) and St. Clair (officially known as Rosehill crossover) disappeared in May 1984, June 1985 and March 1986 respectively during track rehabilitation.
 This change was made to reduce maintenance costs.
-The King and College sites can still be spotted by the gaps in the centre tunnel wall.
+The King and College sites were easy to spot by the gaps in the centre tunnel wall.
 St. Clair’s crossing was located immediately south of the Pleasant Boulevard portal, and thus had no centre wall in which to leave a gap behind.
 In 2012, the TTC decided to put these crossovers back, ahead of plans to install automatic train control over the whole of the Yonge-University subway line.
 Service was interrupted on a number of weekends to install these new crossovers, and all three were in place by the summer of 2013, although none were usable.
 Whereas the original crossovers were manually operated, the new crossovers will be automatically controlled.
 Once automatic train control is established in 2016, these crossovers will allow the TTC to turn back trains in the event of service disruptions, allowing more of the subway to remain operational should sections have to be taken offline.

 In 1959, construction began extending the Yonge subway west and north from Union station, up University Avenue to St. George and Bloor as the first phase of the University-Bloor-Danforth project.
 As the new terminus at St. George was also approached on a sharp curve, the switch diamond from Union was moved there when the University subway opened in 1963; the scissors at Union was replaced by a single crossover.
 The University subway proved to be underused, and within a year of the opening of the Bloor-Danforth extensions to Islington and Warden through to the opening of the Spadina subway (January 28, 1978), it was closed after 9:45 pm and all day on Sundays.
 During these closures, the single crossover meant that all trains had to reverse on a single track at Union, the one normally used for University-bound trains.